 Load duration is significantly influenced by the 'density and hardness' of the snow.
 Icy conditions induce short duration, millisecond impacts — dynamic loading when inertia is significant — whereas longer impulses occurring over a tenth of a second enter the system in soft snow.

-A mechanical binding's ability to provide retention depends on the key elements of — elasticity; recentering time; friction-reduction; boot-to-ski kinematics; and most importantly — functional-decoupling.
+A binding's ability to provide retention depends on the key elements of — elasticity; recentering time; friction-reduction; boot-to-ski kinematics; and most importantly — functional-decoupling.

 Only Howell SkiBindings are fully-decoupled between retention and release:

 Whereas ordinary 2-mode bindings adversely cross-link retention and release:

 The principles of Axiomatic Design Engineering, formalized as the first new engineering discipline in over 100-years by MIT Engineering Professor Nam Suh, are utilized robustly in Howell SkiBindings.
 In this way, release is smooth — only when needed, biomechanically.
 'And retention / anti-pre-release is powerfully available — always.
 Only Howell SkiBindings deploy fully-decoupled Axiomatic Design Engineering technology.
 Only Howell SkiBindings deliver powerful anti-pre-release independently of the settings.
 Howell SkiBindings are uniquely the 1st bindings that can be skied at 'chart settings' without pre-release.
 This is a 1st within the category of alpine ski bindings.